 We accrue the Incentive Fee taking into account unrealized gains and losses; however, Section 205(b)(3) of the Advisers Act, as amended, prohibits the Adviser from receiving the payment of fees until those gains are realized, if ever.
-For the year ended December 31, 2013, Incentive Fees were \$11.8 million of which \$10.5 million were realized and payable to the Adviser.
+There can be no assurance that such unrealized gains will be realized in the future.
+For the year ended December 31, 2015, Incentive Fees were \$20.2 million, comprised of fees related to pre-incentive fee net investment income.
+For the year ended December 31, 2015, no incentive fees were accrued related to capital gains.